Greedy Bayesian Posterior Approximation with Deep Ensembles: Introduction

 Another important line of work in modern Bayesian DL (BDL) is a paradigm of performing Bayesian inference in the weight space.
 While distributions over weights induce distributions over functions~\citep{wilson2020bayesian}, it is rather unclear what the properties of such functions are, and whether Bayesian posteriors obtained in the weight space yield good quality approximations in the function space.
 For example, it is known that diverse weights do not necessary yield diverse functions, thus sampling from weight-based posteriors may yield poor quality uncertainty estimation, e.g. in detecting out-of-distribution (OOD) data~\citep{garipov2018loss,hafner2020noise}.

-Recent studies \citep{wang2019function,d2021repulsive} show the promise of particle variational inference (POVI) done in the function space, however, the performance of those methods is not state-of-the-art due to the use of BNN priors.
-In practice, a weight decay prior is often employed due to empirical improvement, and theoretical guarantees are traded for practical performance.
+Recent studies \citep{wang2019function,d2021repulsive} show the promise of particle optimization variational inference (POVI) done in the function space, however, the performance of those methods is not state-of-the-art due to the use of BNN weight priors.
+Specifically, in the BNN literature, enforcing prior only over weights and avoiding training techniques like batch-normalization~\cite{ioffe2015batch} or mixup~\cite{zhang2018mixup} is a de-facto standard, as these techniques have no Bayesian interpretation.
+In practice, a weight decay prior combined with batch normalization~\cite{ioffe2015batch}, data augmentation and dropout~\cite{gal2016dropout} are often employed due to empirical improvement, and theoretical guarantees are traded for practical performance.
 Furthermore, particle-based function space VI requires training an ensemble of BNNs simultaneously, which is not only difficult to implement, but also requires extensive resources for parallelization.

 \paragraph{Summary of the contributions.} In this paper, we propose \emph{a novel and principled} methodology for approximate function space posterior inference for DNNs.
-Contrary to the mainstream approach in BDL, which is based on defining a posterior distribution over the model parameters~\citep{maddox2019simple}, we take a functional view, which allows us to treat the problem of training ensembles as an optimization problem over sets.
+Contrary to the mainstream approach in BDL, which is based on defining a posterior distribution over the model parameters~\citep{maddox2019simple}, we take a functional view, which allows us to treat the problem of training ensembles as optimization over sets.
+Namely, selecting a set of functions to approximate the Bayesian posterior is fundamentally similar to problems such as facility location and set cover, which are frequently solved using submodular optimization~\citep{krause2008near}.
 Specifically, our contributions are:\\ \begin{enumerate} \item We show that fitting a kernel density estimator to a distribution using an $f$-divergence is a cardinality-fixed non-monotone submodular maximization problem. \item Inspired by the Random Greedy algorithm for submodular maximization~\citep{buchbinder2014submodular}, we design a new method for the function space Bayesian posterior approximation via greedy training of ensembles with a justified coverage-promoting diversity term. \item We demonstrate the effectiveness and competitiveness of our approach compared to DE in the OOD detection task on MNIST, CIFAR, and SVHN, benchmarks on different architectures and ensemble sizes.
-We should that our method can use a standard weight decay prior, and achieve better performance than DE. \end{enumerate}
+Furthermore, we show that our method can use state-of-the-art training techniques, compared to the existing Bayesian approaches, and yields state-of-the-art performance. \end{enumerate}